Landing Ship, Tank: Literature

+Lucky, a 2017 movie about an 90 year old atheist coming to terms with his own mortality.
+In one scene, Lucky encounters a fellow World War II veteran and reflects on his service in the US Navy during the Pacific campaign.
+He reveals that he earned his nickname thanks to his relatively safe position as a cook on an LST — a vessel humorously dubbed a "Large Slow Target" by the crew.

 Jonah's Cathedral by R. D. Wall, is a novel of the Vietnam War based on the author's experiences while serving on an LST in the Mekong Delta in 1966.
 The book, #1 in the Jonah Wynchester Series, follows the exploits of U.S. Navy Gunner's Mate Jonah Wynchester from the time he reports aboard his new assignment, the LST USS Winchester County, at the Navy Amphibious Base in Little Creek, Virginia, on New Year's Day 1966 through the time the ship departs for Vietnam.
 The "Cathedral" refers to the nickname the crew have given the ship, a decrepit, run-down LST in the ready reserve fleet, that is suddenly re-activated and fully manned for the rapidly expanding need for LSTs in the Vietnam theater.
 Book #2, "Mekong Covenant" follows the ship across the Pacific into the deadly brown waters of the Mekong Delta.

 The Ninety and Nine by William Brinkley, author of Don't Go Near the Water, portrays an LST running supplies to Anzio during World War II.
 The title refers to the ship's company of ninety enlisted men and nine officers.
 The book opens with a quotation attributed to Winston Churchill – "The destinies of two great empires ... seemed to be tied by some god-damned things called LST's."

 In the biography Man In Motion: Michigan's Legendary Senate Majority Leader, Emil Lockwood by Stanley C. Fedewa and Marilyn H. Fedewa, Lockwood colorfully describes his World War II service aboard LST-478.
 "We were always in the thick of it," Emil said, "because it was our job on the LSTs to carry personnel-operated tanks, artillery, supplies—anything, you name it—into the heart of a war zone."

 The novel Warm Bodies by Donald R. Morris portrays life on an LST in the 1950s.
 The title refers to the use of any available body in port during overhaul for any duty necessary.
 "A Warm Body is man with at least one arm and two fingers who can pick up something when he is told to."
 Although a work of fiction, the novel is based on Morris' experience as an officer aboard an LST.